work samples

 3. The Way She Sees Me (LIGHTHOUSE, music by Veronica Mansour)

-Sung by "Hotdish," a 21 year old woman who's married to a youth paster, has a baby— and completely in love with a woman.
-She sings this, comparing her relationship with her husband and his gaze to that of the woman she loves (who surely must love her back, right?).
+Sung by "Hotdish," a 21 year old woman who's married to a youth paster, is pregnant— and is completely in love with a woman.
+She sings this, comparing her relationship with her husband and his gaze to that of the woman she loves .

 4. Everything's Edgar (DEAD ANY WAY, music by Veronica Mansour)